joelalejandro/feathers-services-instagram-feed/README.md

 - `username` is the account from which the service will fetch the media
 - `mountPath` is the API's endpoint that will serve the service's response

-Then, require the service (if you're using the Feathers CLI, you can do this in your `services/index.js` file):
+Then, require the service (if you're using the Feathers CLI, you can do this in your app's `services/index.js` file):

 ```js
 const instagramFeed = require('feathers-services-instagram-feed');